Asking About Data

 FROM determines where to look.

 A database has multiple tables.
 A table with user information, a table with order records, a table with posts.
-FROM points to which record book you'll open among them.
+FROM points to which record book to open among them.

-FROM users roughly means "from the record book called users."
+FROM users means something like "from the record book called users."

-SELECT is what, FROM is where.
+SELECT is the what, FROM is the where.
 With just these two, the most basic question is complete.

 Narrow the scope of your question — WHERE